poppins/poppins/README.md

     rsync, ssh, grep, aptitude (Debian) or yum-utils/rpm (Red Hat).

 Step 6.
-Establish a passwordless ssh login to the client using ssh-keygen.
+Establish a passwordless ssh login to the client using ssh-keygen & ssh-copy-id.

 Step 7.
 Verify the installation.